daviesian/charles/README.md

 You can run 'charles.py' and you should see some basic movements.
 If you have the jupyter notebook system installed, there's also a CharlesPlay notebook here which will let you control individual servos.

 To get Charles to mimic you, you need FaceLandmarkVidZmq, which you may need to build for your platform.
-(See the standard OpenFace instructions.)
+(See the standard instructions on the OpenFace wiki.)
 Then:

-* Run FaceLandmarkVidZmq, e.g. with `FaceLandmarkVidZmq -device 0`, and check it is tracking your face through the camera
+* Run FaceLandmarkVidZmq, e.g. with `FaceLandmarkVidZmq -device 0`, and check it is tracking your face through the camera.
 * Run `mimic.py` and Charles should start to respond.

+*Quentin Stafford-Fraser*
+*qs101@cl.cam.ac.uk*
+*Oct 2018*